Close

 United Kingdom

-Within my PhD research, I explored the menstrual health requirements of people with disabilities, developed the Bishesta campaign - a menstrual health behaviour change intervention for people with intellectual disabilities in Nepal, and assessed its feasibility.
+My PhD research at the LSHTM explored the menstrual health requirements of people with disabilities, developed the Bishesta campaign - a menstrual health behaviour change intervention for people with intellectual disabilities in Nepal, and assessed its feasibility.
+With World Vision Vanuatu, I adapted the campaign for Vanuatu’s humanitarian context, and now the Veivanua campaign is being scaled up across the country.
+Currently, I am the Principal Investigator on a collaborative study exploring the impacts of climate risks on WASH for people with and without disabilities in Bangladesh.

-Before working at the LSHTM, I was the Equality, Inclusion and Rights Advisor at WaterAid, where I focused on disability, gender, chronic illness, ageing and WASH, as well as mainstreaming equity and inclusion across the organisation.
+Before working at the LSHTM, I was the Equality, Inclusion and Rights Advisor at WaterAid.
+I focused on disability, gender, chronic illness, ageing and WASH, and mainstreaming equality and inclusion across the organisation.
 I have also worked for disability organisations in the UK.

 Affiliations